prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>The type of DNS query to perform.
-One of SRV, A, AAAA or MX.
+One of SRV, A, AAAA, MX or NS.
 If not set, Prometheus uses its default value.</p>
 </td>
 </tr>